DarrylGamroth/StaticKV.jl/README.md

 # ManagedProperties.jl

-A Julia package that provides a macro-based system for creating objects with managed properties.
-Properties can have access control, custom read/write callbacks, and automatic timestamp tracking.
+A high-performance Julia package that provides a macro-based system for creating objects with managed properties.
+This package creates **concrete, non-parametric structs** that are easy to use as fields in other structs while maintaining zero-allocation property access.

 ## Features

+- **Direct Field Storage**: Values stored as `Union{Nothing,T}` with separate timestamp fields
+- **Compile-time Metadata**: Access control and callbacks stored at type level for zero overhead
+- **Concrete Types**: No parametric complexity - structs can be used as fields anywhere
 - **Property Access Control**: Define each property as readable and/or writable
 - **Custom Callbacks**: Define custom read and write transformations for properties
 - **Time Tracking**: Automatically track when properties were last modified
 - **Type Safety**: Full type system integration with Julia's type system
+- **Zero Allocations**: Property access operations allocate no memory after warmup
-- **Performance**: Designed with performance in mind, using specialized types and precompilation
+- **Performance**: Sub-nanosecond property access with compile-time optimization

+## Key Benefits

+✅ **Concrete, non-parametric types** - Easy to use as struct fields
+✅ **Zero-allocation property access** - No memory allocations for get/set operations
+✅ **Compile-time callback optimization** - Default callbacks optimized away completely
+✅ **Type-stable usage** - Works perfectly in collections and as struct fields
+✅ **Named function callbacks** - Full support for custom callback functions

 ## Installation